 For more information on the types and benefits of different solar panels and inverters, visit our vertical homepage.

-GenPro markets itself as a “one-stop-shop” for solar customers; the company consults for, designs, engineers, installs, and provides support on each solar project.
+GenPro markets itself as a "one-stop-shop" for solar customers; the company consults for, designs, engineers, installs, and provides support on each solar project.
 It does not partner with subcontractors, but rather employs its own specialists to ensure quality control across the entire installation process.
-Each member of GenPro’s solar team is NABCEP-, ASES- and SEI-certified and keeps apprised of the latest industry and technology trends and relevant code requirements.
+Each member of the GenPro team is NABCEP-, ASES- and SEI-certified and keeps apprised of the latest solar industry and technology trends and relevant code requirements.

 While GenPro facilitates energy projects around the world, it appears most, if not all of its residential solar installation projects are relegated to North and South Dakota, Nebraska, and locations of all the solar projects featured on the company’s site.